UPRT Value & Benefits

 EASA Latest Mandate on UPRT

-EASA has mandated that On-Aircraft UPRT will soon be compulsory for airline transport pilots.
+EASA has mandated that On-Aircraft UPRT is now compulsory for all new airline transport pilots.
 This has come about as Loss of Control in Flight (LOC-I) continues to be the single largest cause of commercial aircraft accidents and fatalities; critically, in about 80% of these accidents, the aircraft was still flyable.
 Existing training was viewed as being incomplete by several research groups (LOCART, ICAATEE) and regulatory changes are being implemented for academic, FSTD and on aircraft UPRT.

 Academic and FSTD UPRT programmes alone have been shown to be insufficient in enabling new pilots to address the physiological and psychological aspects associated with Flight Upsets resulting from LOC-I. On-Aircraft UPRT is essential to enable pilots to develop the confidence to deal with Startle (and fear), allows the employment of counter-intuitive recovery techniques, builds pilots’ resilience and generates a materially enhanced ability to recover from Upsets.
 It also ensures that subsequent UPRT in FSTDs is far more meaningful.